 Effective international communication: helping students communicate successfully across cultures

 Chia Suan Chong is a writer, communication skills trainer and teacher trainer.
 She delivers both online and face-to-face training to teachers and learners around the globe.

 Chia was English Teaching Professional’s award-winning resident blogger between 2012 and 2019.
 She is a regular speaker at ELT conferences and has contributed extensively to the British Council Learn English website.
 She holds a DELTA and a Masters in Applied Linguistics and ELT.
 More recently, Chia developed and co-wrote the Pearson CertELTD; a Level-6 online teacher training course.
 She is the author of Successful International Communication (Pavilion Publishing), and co-author of Voices; a seven-level General English course series published by National Geographic Learning.

-Elaine Boyd has been involved in English language assessment for over 30 years working for a range of international exam organisations, including Cambridge, Pearson, the British Council, Trinity College London and Oxford University Press.
-She has also worked closely with teacher educators in developing and delivering courses in assessment literacy in Europe, India and SE Asia along with publishing several articles in this field.
-Elaine has also authored coursebooks for a range of age groups for leading international publishers, including the Gold Experience exam series for Pearson and young learners' courses for Macmillan.
-She is an Associate Lecturer on the TESOL M.A. at the Institute of Education, UCL, London and a Teaching Fellow at Queen Mary University, London.
-Her research includes classroom assessment and managing learner feedback and her PhD investigated spoken communication using corpus data.
+Dr Elaine Boyd is a teacher trainer, writer and researcher who specialises in English language assessment.
+She has worked in the field for over 30 years for a range of international exam organisations, including Cambridge, Pearson, the British Council, Trinity College London and Oxford University Press.
+She has also worked with teacher educators in developing and delivering courses in assessment literacy in Europe, India and SE Asia and has published a number of articles in this field.
+Elaine has also authored several exam coursebooks for a range of age groups, including the Gold Experience series for Pearson.
+She is an Associate Lecturer on the M.A.
+Linguistics/TESOL at the Institute of Education, University College London.